 Visual cues bring a level of efficiency not possible with audio calls.
 Because of this, participants get a lot more done via video conference.
 Display mockups.
 Demo products.
 Impress potential customers.
 Proponents admit it’s even more efficient than face-to-face meetings.
 When everyone’s in the same room, discussions can easily get off track.

-With VC, tight time constraints and remote call-ins can facilitate a more focused discussion with less side chatter.12 Plus, when participants can be seen by colleagues, focus and contribution is higher.
+With VC, tight time constraints and remote call-ins can facilitate a more focused discussion with less side chatter.
+Plus, when participants can be seen by colleagues, focus and contribution are higher.
 With sight-unseen phone calls, participants give in to the temptation of their smartphone or laptop.

 Bottom line efficiency benefits of video conferencing: Seeing one another boosts efficiency.
 More interaction.
 Less distraction.